 We’re a great place to volunteer.
 We recognize the selfless efforts of our dedicated volunteers throughout the year.
 We say “Thank you!” to all the wonderful people who make this museum go and grow: our volunteers.

 If you’re interested, please complete our volunteer form and let us know how you’d like to help.

 Kansans truly value Kansas history, especially aviation history, and represent our largest group of visitors.
 But the museum also hosts visitors from all over the country and the world.

-As a tour guide, you’ll meet some of the nicest people in the world, all interested in the story of Kansas aviation.
+As a tour guide, you’ll likely meet people from every corner of the world, all interested in the story of Kansas aviation.
 They could be members of a local Scout troop, school children on a field trip, a family on vacation from another state or executives from another country.